atomicobject/environment_configurable/README.md

 Description
 ===========

-A library that makes environment dependent configuration easy.
+A library that makes environment dependent configuration easy in rails.

 Rationale
 ========